anozimada/idempiere-themepack/README.md

 5. Other user might get stuck with the old theme.
 You either have to clear the browser cookie or run process Switch Theme from the affected user browser.

 ## How to switch theme?
-1. Run process Switch Theme.
+1. Click and choose a theme on header panel OR Run process Switch Theme.
 2. Reload the page.

 ## How to hide a theme?